FREQUENTLY ASKED QUESTIONS

 However, families have asked for, and we believe in, ‘the dignity of risk’.
 People with young onset dementia are typically in otherwise good physical health and keen to be active and interested in life’s routines.
 We move about in large and small groups, according to individual interests with the intent of ‘being alongside’ our participants to normalize the day.
 Our active approach could lead to a sports injury by virtue of doing sports, but rest assured safety is top of mind.

-We carry service provider insurance and we’re covered by the campus policy for any incident.
+We carry commercial general liability insurance and are also covered by the site policy for any incident.
 We’re proud to say that several of our volunteers are also nurses!

 What happens when the person turns 65?